ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 * To adjust IOPS, the file share must be in a _stable_ state.
 * For a file share created with an [IOPS tier profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#fs-tiers) to increase or decrease IOPS, select a different profile for the file share size.
 If the file share size exceeds that of the new IOPS tier profile, you can't change the profile.
 * A [custom IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#custom) can expand to the maximum allowed by the custom band.
-You can't switch custom bands unless you increase file share size and then move to a higher band.
+You can't switch custom bands unless you increase the file share size and then move to a higher band.
 * A [dp2 profile](/docs/vpc?topic=vpc-file-storage-profiles&nterface=ui#dp2-profile) can expand to the maximum allowed by the dp2 band.
-You can't switch dp2 bands unless you increase file share size and then move to a higher band.
+You can't switch dp2 bands unless you increase the file share size and then move to a higher band.
 * Adjusting IOPS by moving between profiles is restricted by the file share size.
-* When you use a custom or dp2 profile, IOPS can be adjusted multiple time until the maximum or minimum limit is reached.
+* When you use a custom or dp2 profile, IOPS can be adjusted multiple times until the maximum or minimum limit is reached.
-* Maximum IOPS for a file share for all profiles is [96,000 IOPS](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#fs-tiers).
+* The maximum IOPS for a file share for all profiles is [96,000 IOPS](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#fs-tiers).
 For 96,000 IOPS to be realized, a single file share must be accessed by multiple virtual server instances.
 A single file share in an instance is limited to 48,000 IOPS.

 ## Adjusting IOPS in the UI
 {: #adjust-vpc-iops-ui-file}